MichaelHaussmann/spil/docs/glossary.md

 `project/s/sq010/sh0010/anim/**/cache?node=~*`
 Search all caches for shot 0010, optionally with node.

-When a Sid is created with a URI, this URI is "applied" to the Sid.
+When a Sid is created with a Query, this Query is "applied" to the Sid.

 ```python
 from spil import Sid